Cancel anytime

 History and Background

-Southern Copper Corporation (SCCO) traces its roots back to 1952, when Southern Peru Copper Corporation was formed.
-It has grown through acquisitions and expansions to become one of the world's largest integrated copper producers.
+Southern Copper Corporation (SCCO) traces its roots back to 1952 with the formation of Southern Peru Copper Corporation.
+It evolved through various acquisitions and restructurings to become the current Southern Copper Corporation, one of the world's largest copper producers.

 Core Business Areas